kubernetes/enhancements/keps/sig-node/2902-cpumanager-distribute-cpus-policy-option/README.md

 Inspect the kubelet configuration of a node -- check for the presence of the feature gate and usage of the new policy option.

+In addition to that, we can check the metric `cpu_manager_numa_allocation_spread` to determine how allocated CPUs are spread across NUMA node.

 ###### How can someone using this feature know that it is working for their instance?

 In order to verify this feature is working, one should: